DaveCaulfield/everything-but-the-gluten/README.md

 - A welcome messsage is displayed to the user with a descrption of the sites features.
 - A call to action button leads the user to the Recipes section.
+- The landing page is fully responsive for mobile and tablet devices.

 ![landing mobile](README/assets/features/landing-mobile.png)